rwaldron/tc39-notes/es8/2017-03/mar-23.md

 (...)

 WH: Last meeting's consensus was more than that, that we should pick one or the other.
-And that the one we should pick is integers.
-Everyone that supported unit64 decided we should go over to the side of integers in January.
+And that the one we should pick is Integers.
+Everyone that supported Uint64 decided we should go over to the side of Integers in January.

 YK: I'm saying I don't want to object to that consensus.
-However, I am concerned about a discussion that happened in January, that may not mean consensus (About forclosing ever adding machine-size types in JS would be a mistake).
+However, I am concerned about a discussion that happened in January, that may not mean consensus (about foreclosing ever adding machine-size types in JS would be a mistake).

 MPT: We're doing this for node, let's get this done (paraphrased).

 BE: I want to make progress.
 I view Integer as progress.
 I don't agree that we should foreclose machine types in the future, but I think that can and should be deferred.

 DH: Trying to foreclose is a perfect way to make things run around in circles.
-It makes it harder to think that we ned to try to close teh door to other options in the  future.
+It makes it harder to think that we need to try to close the door to other options in the  future.

 DE: We will work with people to make it futureproof.